lixianglaoshi/lx-skill/README.en.md

 python3 scripts/check_i18n_sync.py
 ```

 The first command records the current source fingerprint in all six README files.
 The second verifies the fingerprint, language navigation, skill names, and installation entry point.
-A GitHub Action runs the same check on relevant pushes and Pull Requests.
+This is now a manual local check; the GitHub Action has been disabled, so translation synchronization no longer generates GitHub alerts.
 See [docs/i18n-maintenance.md](docs/i18n-maintenance.md) for the workflow.

 ## Examples